Chart Color Schemes

 Educational attainment in Agnes Water aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 18.6%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives in the region.
+The area's university qualification rate is 18.6%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 12.9%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.6%).
-Vocational credentials are prominent, with 48.3% of residents aged 15+ holding such qualifications – advanced diplomas at 11.2% and certificates at 37.1%.
+Vocational credentials are prevalent, with 48.3% of residents aged 15+ holding them, including advanced diplomas (11.2%) and certificates (37.1%).
+Educational participation is high at 29.8%, comprising primary education (12.6%), secondary education (9.6%), and tertiary education (2.7%).

-Educational participation is high, with 29.8% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.8% of residents currently enrolled in formal education.
 This includes 12.6% in primary education, 9.6% in secondary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education